-Apart from vehicles which fall into the historic/classic category (registered before 1st January1977), do you know which other vehicles are exempt from paying VED?
+Apart from vehicles which fall into the historic/classic category (registered before 1st January1977), do you know which other vehicles are exempt from paying road tax?

 All steam-powered vehicles as well as vehicles used for agriculture, forestry and horticulture (including tractors and mowing machines) are all exempt from paying road tax.
-Electric vehicles must have their power coming from an external source or have an electric storage battery which isn’t connected to any source of power when the vehicle is moving to be exempt from paying VED.
+Electric vehicles must have their power coming from an external source or have an electric storage battery which isn’t connected to any source of power when the vehicle is moving to be exempt from paying a road fund licence.

 Historic cars (registered before January 1977) pay no road tax whilst vehicles registered between 1977 and March 2001 are taxed according to their engine size.